microsoft/Ironclad/README.md

 3. Customize your `$PROJECT/.nubuild/config.json` file.
 You can find a sample copy of the file at `$PROJECT/.nubuild/doc/examples/config.json`.

-4. Tools used by NuBuild must reside within the `$PROJECT` directory.
-For example, if you’re using the *FStarVerify *verb, you’re likely to need to either clone or link the F\* project directory into `$PROJECT`.
+4. Tools invoked by NuBuild must reside within the `$PROJECT` directory.
+For example, if you're using the *FStarVerify* verb, you're likely to need to either clone or link the F\* project directory into `$PROJECT`.
 The default path to find F\* is `$PROJECT/.fstar/bin/fstar.exe` but this can be customized in your `$PROJECT/.nubuild/config.json` file.